Norwich City face John Ruddy and Michael Turner injury concerns

 Norwich City could be without keeper John Ruddy for the short-term and defender Michael Turner "for weeks".

-England international Ruddy came off with a thigh injury in Saturday's 1-1 draw at Everton, while Turner missed out completely with a shoulder problem.
+England international Ruddy came off with a thigh injury in while Turner missed out completely with a shoulder problem.

 The Canaries face relegation rivals Southampton and Sunderland on Wednesday and Sunday respectively.

 "John's a doubt as the injury is so fresh," Norwich boss Chris Hughton told BBC Radio Norfolk.